Wework

 Our detailed booking flow analysis revealed structural problems beyond the interface issues.
 The "How it works" link on the homepage took users to a completely different website section, breaking their mental model of the booking flow.
 The "Call us" CTA, meant to be helpful, took the user out of the booking flow with no way to return.

-The existing workflow required users to make too many decisions too early.
-Before seeing any actual workspaces, users had to choose between Day Pass, Bundles, or Conference Rooms—distinctions that weren't always clear.
+The existing workflow forces users to make too many decisions too early.
+Before seeing any actual workspaces, users had to choose between Day Pass, Bundles, or Conference Rooms, distinctions that weren't always clear.
 Then they selected a city, then a specific location, all before seeing if spaces were even available.

 We mapped out the current user journey and identified multiple points where unnecessary complexity created friction.
 The system asked for team member details individually rather than just the number of seats needed.
-The date selection came after space selection, meaning users might fall in love with a space only to find it unavailable on their desired date.
+For conference bookings the time slot selection came after space selection, meaning users might fall in love with a space only to find it unavailable on their desired time slot.

 Phase 3: The Redesign